-- Alternative OWTSs provide opportunities for improved treatment, but they require greater oversight, therefore strategies must be implemented to ensure their proper operation and maintenance. - Local government must play a major role in ensuring OWTS maintenance. - Local planning for wastewater facility systems and OWTSs should be integrated into one local wastewater plan.
+- Alternative OWTSs provide opportunities for improved treatment, but they require greater oversight, therefore strategies must be implemented to ensure their proper operation and maintenance. - Local government must play a major role in ensuring OWTS maintenance.

+Local planning for wastewater facility systems and OWTSs should be integrated into one local wastewater plan.

 Water Quality Concern: Wastewater from any structure not served by a sewer system is disposed of onsite using an onsite wastewater treatment system (OWTS, also referred to as a septic system).
 This is a system of pipes, tanks, and chambers used to treat and disperse sanitary wastewater into the soil (rather than into a river, bay or the ocean as with a sewage treatment plant).
 Sanitary wastewater is water from toilets, sinks, showers and baths.
-Wastewater from commercial and industrial processes (non-sanitary wastewater such as car washes, cooling waters, etc.) that is disposed of onsite where there is no sewer system is regulated as a Groundwater Discharge (see Section xx)
+Wastewater from commercial and industrial processes (non-sanitary wastewater such as car washes, cooling waters, etc.) that is disposed of onsite where there is no sewer system is regulated as a Groundwater Discharge (See also the Discharges to Groundwater Non-OWTS Section.)